 Justification of Red List Category

 The global population size has not been quantified.
-This species has been described as uncommon, but is the most common larger owl in Misiones, Argentina.
+This species has been described as rare overall, but is common in Misiones, Argentina (Holt et al. 2020).

-Strix hylophila is an uncommon species endemic to the southern Atlantic Forest of Brazil (from Minais Gerais to Rio Grande do Sul), east and south Paraguay and extreme north-east Argentina.
+Strix hylophila is a patchily-distributed, but locally common species occurring in the southern Atlantic Forest of Brazil (from Minais Gerais to Rio Grande do Sul), east and south Paraguay and extreme north-east Argentina (Holt et al. 2020).

-It is found in both lowland and montane forest from sea level to 1,810 m (Quintero & Jetz 2018, P. Dahal (unpublished 2021).
-It appears to naturally occur at low densities, and is considered highly sensitive to disturbance (Parker et al. 1996), although some observers report birds present in small (>6 ha), disturbed blocks of habitat (A. Bispo per F. Olmos in litt.
+The species is found in both lowland and montane forest from sea level to 1,810 m (Quintero & Jetz 2018, P. Dahal (unpublished 2021).
+It appears to naturally occur at low densities, and is considered highly sensitive to disturbance (Parker et al. 1996, Holt et al. 2020), although some observers report birds present in small (>6 ha), disturbed blocks of habitat (A. Bispo per F. Olmos in litt.
 2003).
 The species may therefore also be found across secondary growth forests, degraded forests, and plantations, including forest edges (Holt et al. 2020).

-The extent of habitat loss (mainly through logging and burning) throughout its range must have severely affected the species.
-In Paraguay, the species's range is largely restricted to the Paraná watershed, where virtually no forest cover now remains outside of a few poorly protected reserves.
+The extent of habitat loss mainly through logging and burning throughout its range is likely to affect the species.
+In Paraguay, the species' range is largely restricted to the Paraná watershed, where virtually no forest cover now remains outside of a few poorly protected reserves.
 The species could be internationally traded; 28 records are found in the Species360 ZIMS Database, and it is known to be present in institutions outside of Brazil (B. Phalan in litt.
 2022).

 Conservation Actions Underway

+CITES Appendix II.
 It has been recorded form a number of protected areas including Rio Doce State Park (Minais Gerais), Aparados da Serra National Park (Rio Grande do Sul), Itatiaia National Park, Serra da Cantareira State Park (São Paulo) and Iguazú National Park (Misiones) (del Hoyo et al. 1999, C. O. Gussoni per F. Olmos in litt.
 2003, Holt et al. 2020).
 It is listed as nationally Vulnerable in Argentina (Aves Argentinas and Ministerio de Ambiente y Desarrollo Sustentable de la Nación 2015).

 Text account compilers